kashkoin-foundation/kashkoin/README.md

-Kashkoin is a Virtual Currency with open source code that allows everyone to take part in the Kashkoin network development.
+kashkoin is a anonymous digital currency that is secure, private, and untraceable.
+It is open-source, nobody owns or controls Kashkoin and everyone can take part.

 ## Building Kashkoin

 ### On *nix